 Davidson, M. R., Zhang, D., Xiong, W., Zhang, X., and Karplus, V. J. (2016).
 Modelling the potential for wind energy integration on China’s coal-heavy electricity grid.
 Nature Energy, 1, 16086.

-Davidson, M. R. and Pérez-Arriaga, J. I. Avoiding Pitfalls in China’s Electricity Reforms. (in preparation)
+Davidson, M. R. and Pérez-Arriaga, J. I. Avoiding Pitfalls in China’s Electricity Reforms, (revise and resubmit).

 Davidson, M. R., Kahrl, F., & Karplus, V. J. (2017).
 Towards a political economy framework for wind power: Does China break the mould?
 In D. Arent, C. Arndt, M. Miller, F. Tarp, & O. Zinaman (Eds.), The Political Economy of Clean Energy Transitions (pp. 250–270).
 Oxford University Press.